dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants and experimental/README.md

 To deal with the "double default gateway" issue, template runs a couple commands during initial configuration, where it resets the configuration for the second NIC, creates a static config for it, and then brings that second NIC up.
 All of that is done inside `default` configSet of `AWS::CloudFormation::Init` Metadata for the vADC instances.

+## `Configured by Puppet`

+Variant of the [parent template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates) that includes 2 x sample Web servers, and a Puppet server to configure the vADCs to serve content from these web servers.
+More details in [README inside](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Variants%20and%20experimental/Configured%20by%20Puppet).